RyanChrisSmith/address_detective/README.md

 123 Long Street, City, ABCDE -> Invalid Address
 1234 Second Street, Big City, 1234567 -> 1234 Second Street, Schenectady, 12345-0001
 ```
-- Steps that your arent seeing behind the scenes:
+- Steps that aren't seeing behind the scenes:
   - The program is reading from a static CSV file
   - Creating individual addresses out of each line
   - Sending that to a 3rd party API to verify the address